Dahab lagoon with wind surfers on the Gulf of Aqaba and Sinai mountains in the background

 Getting There

 There is no airport in Dahab.
-The most common routes are: bus or shared taxi from Sharm el-Sheikh (approximately 1.5 hours), or an overnight bus from Cairo (seven to eight hours, departing from Turgoman station).
-Minibuses and shared taxis also connect from the Israeli border crossing at Taba, 90km north.
+The most common route is bus or shared taxi from Sharm el-Sheikh (approximately 1.5 hours, EGP 60–80 by minibus, EGP 100–150 by private taxi).
+An overnight bus from Cairo takes seven to eight hours, departing from Turgoman station; tickets cost approximately EGP 170–230.
+Minibuses and shared taxis also connect from the Israeli border crossing at Taba, 90km north — typically EGP 100–150 for a shared taxi.

-The same Sinai-only visa rules that apply in Sharm apply here.
-A free 15-day stamp is issued at the airport and land borders if you are staying within Sinai.
+The same Sinai-only visa rules that apply in Sharm apply here: a free 15-day stamp is issued at land borders and the airport for travellers staying within Sinai.
 A full Egyptian e-visa is required to travel beyond Sinai.

 The Blue Hole

-The Blue Hole is the site Dahab is most associated with internationally — and it comes with a reputation for accidents that deserves to be taken seriously.
+The Blue Hole is the site Dahab is most associated with internationally — and its reputation for accidents deserves to be taken seriously.
 The sinkhole drops vertically to 130m.
 Snorkeling around the rim and diving the upper sections (to around 30m) is straightforward and safe for certified recreational divers.
-The arch at 56m is the dangerous section: narcosis, disorientation, and the distance involved have contributed to a significant number of fatalities over the decades.
-The site is accessible from shore and is genuinely beautiful.
+The arch at 56m — a passage connecting the hole to open water — is the dangerous section: narcosis, disorientation, and the distance involved have contributed to a significant number of fatalities over the decades.
+The site is accessible from shore and genuinely beautiful.
 Treat any diver who suggests the arch as a casual excursion with scepticism.

 Local Dive Sites